Gibsonodoka/alx-low_level_programming/README.md

-Thia Repository contains code in low level programming language C
+# This Repository contains code in low level programming language C
+## guidelines will be listed here